 The doctor probably only said that because to tell me that what I was doing what dangerous would be to also confront his own addiction.

-By all means get the support of those that love you but get your information from people who have been there and escaped.
+By all means get the support & advice of those that love you but get your information from people who have been there and escaped.

 Read the highly rated books on Amazon by other recovering alcoholics, watch videos on YouTube and read the blogs of people who know how you feel.

-When it comes to stop drinking advice – you should trust me on this – it is the truth that will set you free!
+When it comes to stopping drinking advice – you should trust me on this – it is the truth that will set you free!